Leena994/BBO_ML_CP/README.md

 ## Overview

-This project solves eight independent optimisation problems where the relationship between inputs and outputs is completely unknown — a black box.
+This project solves eight independent optimisation problems where the relationship between inputs and outputs is completely unknown a black box.
 Each function can only be queried by submitting an input and observing the output it returns; the underlying mathematics is never revealed.

-Because every evaluation is costly, the goal isn't just to find a good solution — it's to find it in as few evaluations as possible.
+Because every evaluation is costly, the goal isn't just to find a good solution; it's to find it in as few evaluations as possible.
 This project builds a Bayesian optimisation pipeline that models each function's behaviour from limited observations, decides where to search next, and adapts its strategy week over week as evidence accumulates.

-Alongside the optimisation engine, the project includes a full dashboard-generation system that turns the search history into a clear, visual record of what was tried, why, and what happened — for eight functions across twelve rounds of experimentation.
+Alongside the optimisation engine, the project includes a full dashboard-generation system that turns the search history into a clear, visual record of what was tried, why, and what happened for eight functions across twelve rounds of experimentation.

 ---

 ## Why This Problem Matters

 Many real-world problems share the same shape: you can't test every possible option, and each test is expensive, slow, or resource-intensive.
-Tuning a manufacturing process, screening a chemical compound, or configuring a machine learning model all come down to the same question — *where do I run my next experiment to learn the most, or do the best, with the least waste?*
+Tuning a manufacturing process, screening a chemical compound, or configuring a machine learning model all come down to the same question *where do I run my next experiment to learn the most, or do the best, with the least waste?*

 Rather than searching by trial and error, this project uses a search process that learns from every prior result before choosing what to try next.
 Early on, it explores broadly to understand each function's behaviour.
-As evidence builds, it shifts toward exploitation — concentrating evaluations around the strongest known regions while still allowing for course correction if a function's behaviour shifts.
+As evidence builds, it shifts toward exploitation concentrating evaluations around the strongest known regions while still allowing for course correction if a function's behaviour shifts.

-The accompanying dashboards make this process auditable: every decision — whether to explore, exploit, or roll back to a previous basin — is documented and visualised, not just the final result.
+The accompanying dashboards make this process auditable: every decision — whether to explore, exploit, or roll back to a previous basin is documented and visualised, not just the final result.

 ---